 In some situations the format in which the data has been collected does not correspond to the design of a research project or is not appropriate for the kinds of analyses that need to be performed.
 For example, if you collect transcripts of group discussions and would like the unit of analysis to be the individuals, you will need to split the transcript so that interventions by each speaker will be stored in separate cases, creating for each participant a single new document of everything this person said.
 Another example would be when you have several structured documents but is only interested in analyzing specific sections of them and would like to eliminate unnecessary sections.
-You may also want to split the different sections of those documents and store each of those sections in separate document variables, allowing faster browsing through specific topic currently found in several document variables.
+You may also want to split the different sections of those documents and store each of those sections in separate document variables, allowing faster browsing through specific sections.
+Alternatively, you may want to regroup, under a single document, segments about a specific topic currently found in several document variables.
 The Export Coded Segments feature is a flexible data restructuring tool that may be used to perform all the above changes.
 It may also be used to transform a set of unstructured individual interviews into a structured database, storing answers to different questions into separate document variables or regrouping text about a specific topic discussed by an interviewer at different moments under a single document variable.